Repositioning NASA software to accelerate science at global scale

 Lab challenges illuminate a plan for deploying PIXLISE

-Despite a limited access to our target user, speaking to the UWO’s XRF lab validated a need for PIXLISE on Earth and allowed us to step in the shoes of research lab scientists.
+Despite a limited access to our target user, interviewing the University of Western Ontario’s X-ray fluorescence (XRF) lab validated a need for PIXLISE on Earth and helped us empathize with research lab scientists, who face distinct workflow struggles we were previously unfamiliar with.

 This completes the arc of the public PIXLISE experience: Show off product features first, reinforce with community resources, and seal the deal with an otherworldly mission statement.